 fašade, retains traces of Gothic architecture in its two lower stories.
 1864 Murray Handbook

 The church designed by Torriani stood on the site of a previous one which had a fine Catalan Gothic bell tower with Renaissance additions.
-When it was built Sicily was ruled by the Kings of Aragon (and Counts of Barcelona) and the influence of the Gothic style of Catalonia can be noticed in many monuments of the island, e.g. S. Giorgio Vecchio at Ragusa.
+When it was built Sicily was ruled by the Kings of Aragon (and Counts of Barcelona) and the influence of the Gothic style of Catalonia can be noticed in many monuments of the island, e.g. S. Giorgio Vecchio in Ragusa.

 Palazzo Trigona was built towards the end of the XVIIth century on previous properties of the family.
 A large stone eagle holding the family coat of arms was placed near the cornice because there was not enough space above the portal.
-Similar eagles can be seen in many parts of Sicily and in particular at Palermo where that on the Viceroy's palace resembles the Trigona one.
+Similar eagles can be seen in many parts of Sicily and in particular in Palermo where that on the Viceroy's palace resembles the Trigona one.

 Chiesa della Commenda dei Cavalieri di Malta: (left) fašade; (centre) portal; (right) apse